DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

     }
     .build()
 ```
 Each mapper is a Swift closure with a signature of `(T) -> T?`, where `T` is a concrete RUM event type.
-This allows changing portions of the event before it gets sent.
-For example to redact sensitive information in RUM Resource's `url` you may implement a custom `redacted(_:) -> String` function and use it in `RUMResourceEventMapper`:
+This allows changing portions of the event before it is sent.
+For example, to redact sensitive information in RUM Resource's `url`, implement a custom `redacted(_:) -> String` function and use it in `RUMResourceEventMapper`:

 ```swift
 .setRUMResourceEventMapper { resourceEvent in